 Go on a voyage of artistic discoveries

 Fort Kochi is the historical heart around the commercial Ernakulam in Kerala.
-Dominated by Dutch, British and the Portuguese at different times in history, the town is a veritable history lesson with varied remnants in every corner.
+Dominated by the Dutch, British and the Portuguese at different times in history, the town is a veritable history lesson at every corner.
 The port town is known for wonderfully restored and lovingly preserved mansions in the form of heritage hotels.
-The town can be your base to explore the backwaters and lesser-treaded beaches as well as double up as a historical enclave to know Kerala better.
+The town can be your base to explore the backwaters and lesser-treaded beaches.
+It could also double up as a historical enclave to know Kerala better.

-A short walk off Parade Road in the city, lies Trinity.
-An old bungalow that stands shy of a small garden, three massive old trees define the edges and centre of Trinity and also the reason why myriad birds nest here and are always in chorus.
-Trinity devotedly follows the design principle of Malabar House in its clean lines and simple interiors, while the original bungalow that houses three rooms and suites, has been fashioned to work around its nooks, elevations, and width, the new rooms are an extension and have a contemporary feel, and claim a lot of space and light.
+A short walk off Parade Road in the city, lies Trinity, an old bungalow that stands shy of a small garden.
+Three massive old trees define the edges and centre of the property.
+Trinity devotedly follows the design principle of Malabar House in its clean lines and simple interiors, while the original bungalow that houses three rooms and suites, has been fashioned to work around its nooks and elevations.
+An extension, the new rooms are spacious and contemporary with lots of natural light.

-The ground floor at the junction of both the buildings has a creative F&B space that leads into a courtyard and a garden – 'Passage Malabar' with an all-day-breakfast menu apart from salads, sandwiches, and rice dishes and their very own artisan bakery products.
-Trinity also has a small conference space on the ground floor of the main Bungalow and interestingly for a seven key hotel offers many sit-outs and family spaces, both indoors and outside.
+The ground floor at the junction of both the buildings has a creative F&B space that leads into a courtyard and a garden – 'Passage Malabar' with an all-day-breakfast menu apart from salads, sandwiches, rice dishes and their very own artisanal bakery products.
+Trinity also has a small conference space on the ground floor of the main bungalow as well as many sit-outs and family spaces, both indoors and outside.

-As the other properties of Malabar Escapes, Trinity ensures that the hospitality is laced with enthusiasm, aiming to ensure everyone’s experience of this oasis of beauty is simultaneously unique and unforgettable.
+As with the other properties of Malabar Escapes, Trinity’s hospitality is impeccable, ensuring that everyone’s experience of this oasis of beauty is both unique and unforgettable.

-Every room at Trinity is unique, and the use of hydroelectric power, recycling where possible, and cleans organic detergents makes this a great pick for conscious travellers.
+Every room at Trinity is unique, and the use of hydroelectric power, recycling where possible, and clean organic detergents makes this a great pick for conscious travellers.

 Know Your Host

 Trinity is one the five art-themed heritage properties of the Malabar Escapes group created by Joerg and Txuku 21 years ago.
-‘Art’ is key to all the Malabar experiences and the works and antiques have been integrated as a part of the experience for the traveller.
-Malabar Escapes veers...
+‘Art’ is key to all the Malabar experiences; the works and antiques have been integrated as a part of the experience for the traveller.
+Malabar Escapes veers off...

-Trinity may be 150 years old but the contemporary interiors with style rooted in quirky art pieces, and clean lines could make you travel to any cosmopolitan city right away.
-The experience is that of a sumptuous heritage boutique hotel, decorated with contemporary art as well as antiques from around India.
-The eight rooms of the hotel are distinct despite the Art Deco theme that runs throughout.
+Trinity may be 150 years old, but the contemporary interiors with style rooted in quirky art pieces could transport you to any cosmopolitan city right away.
+The experience is that of a splendid heritage boutique hotel, decorated with contemporary art as well as antiques from around India.
+The eight rooms of the hotel are distinct despite the art deco theme that runs throughout.
 Minimalistic cement flooring accented by clean designs in wood for the furnishings is the core of the design.
-Dash of colours and canvasses is what brings the difference to every corner in Trinity.
+A dash of colour is what brings the difference to every corner in Trinity.
 Art is central to Trinity and the other hotels of the umbrella brand, Malabar Escapes.
-Both contemporary and famous artists have found a space on the walls.
+Both contemporary and famous artists have found a space on its walls.
 In the case of Trinity, the Roof Garden suite has lithographs by ‘India’s Picasso’ and the most famous artist, M.F Husain.

-Each room on the property are different from each other.
-The intrigue lies not only in the art alone, but additions like open-air bathrooms, and smaller delights like wooden Japanese sandals to ensure that the hard stones of the floor easier on the soles.
-The rooms are equipped with a TV, DVD player, safe, home-made toiletries, air-conditioning, mosquito repellent, minibar and coffee-making facilities.
+Each room is different from the other.
+The charm lies not only in the art alone, but additions like open-air bathrooms, and smaller delights like wooden Japanese sandals to ensure that the hard stones of the floor are easier on the soles.
+The rooms are equipped with a TV, DVD player, electronic safe, home-made toiletries, air-conditioning, mosquito repellent, minibar and coffee-making facilities.

-If you are looking for a more action packed day, then the hotel has a six-seat speedboat that can zip you to one its sister properties around.
-Daily Yoga sessions are help at the property, which you can extend to private classes if needed.
+If you are looking for a more action packed day, the hotel has a six-seat speedboat that can zip you to one its sister properties around.
+Daily yoga sessions are available at the property.
 Head over to Malabar House to use the pool and the spa.

-To pause during a hectic itinerary to really take in Kerala’s cosmopolitan slice packed with history and character.
+To pause during a hectic itinerary and really take in a slice of Kerala packed with history and character.